ISTITUTO-ITALIANO-DI-STUDI-GERMANICI/discept-ontology/README.md

 ## 12 Ontology and SHACL validation

-DiScEPT has one semantic model expressed through coordinated artefacts. discept_ontology.ttl defines the meaning of classes and properties. discept_shapes.ttl will define the conditions that a dataset must satisfy.
-The second file is not another ontology.
+DiScEPT has one semantic model expressed through coordinated artefacts.
+In the current repository, `discept.ttl` defines the meaning of classes and properties and also contains the initial governed SKOS vocabularies.
+A future `discept_shapes.ttl` will define the conditions that a dataset must satisfy once the model has been tested on representative data.
+The shapes graph will be a conformance layer, not a second ontology.

 | **Question**                         | **OWL and RDFS**                                                  | **SHACL**                                         |
 |--------------------------------------|-------------------------------------------------------------------|---------------------------------------------------|